Vaugert/Warzone-HUB/README.md

 Also Kevin Powell on youtube has been great with his Flexbox tutorials.

 # deployment
 The page was deployed to Github pages
+Navigate to settings, Scroll down until you find Github pages, go to their dedicated tab, Choose main branch and then save.